-12 Examples include Challenge Competitions (www.officeforstudents.org.uk/advice-and-guidance/funding-for-providers/ofs-challenge-competitions/) and Uni Connect (formerly known as the National Collaborative Outreach Programme) (www.officeforstudents.org.uk/advice-and-guidance/promoting-equal-opportunities/uni-connect/).
+12 Examples include Challenge Competitions (www.officeforstudents.org.uk/advice-and-guidance/funding-for-funding-funding-for-funding-for-funding-for-funding-for-funding-fundin

-- i.
-Whether the OfS has sufficient budget available in the year to make an allocation to the provider without this having an adverse effect on allocations for providers already announced. - ii.
-Whether the OfS has sufficient data or information necessary to determine an allocation for the provider, or can secure it in a timely way. - iii.
-The desirability of treating providers in similar circumstances consistently. - 28.
+- b.
+Where the OfS otherwise determines allocations by formula, the OfS may, at its sole discretion, consider whether it has scope to include a provider, newly registered in the Approved (fee cap) category, in any update or recalculation of such allocations where the provider was not so registered when the allocations were first determined.
+This applies to most elements of recurrent and formula-based capital grants.
+Factors that the OfS will take into account in deciding whether it has such scope include (but may not be limited to): - Whether the OfS has sufficient budget available in the year to make an allocation to the provider without this having an adverse effect on allocations for providers already announced - ii.
+Whether the OfS has sufficient data or information necessary to determine an allocation for the provider, or can secure it in a timely way - iii.
+The desirability of treating providers in similar circumstances consistently. - 29.
 Grant payments (whether profiled or otherwise) will be made only while, and in respect of periods during which, a provider meets all eligibility requirements for them, including that it is in the Approved (fee cap) category on the OfS's Register.
 A provider will have no entitlement to receive any unpaid balance of a grant previously notified if, at the time payment is due, it is no longer eligible for funding.
 Thus: - a.
 If the OfS suspends a provider from its Register, or suspends some elements of its registration, it may (depending on the nature of that suspension) suspend or withdraw payments of grant, in whole or part, until the suspension from the Register is lifted. - b.
 If a provider ceases to be registered in the Approved (fee cap) category of the OfS Register, then the provider's eligibility for OfS funding and all grant payments to it will cease with immediate effect.